Travel Medical Assistant: Salary, Jobs, & How to Become

 1. Obtain your high school diploma or GED.
 Before you can go to a special training program or college for medical assisting, you have to have your high school diploma or GED.

 2. Graduate from an accredited medical assisting program.
 There are many colleges, technical schools, and online companies that offer medical assisting classes.
 These can be done in person or online.
-Stepful offers a 4-month online medical assistant training program that comes with a 100% job guarantee that you might want to check out.
+Stepful offers a 4-month online medical assistant training program that you might want to check out.

 3. Obtain your medical assistant certification (optional).
 Some states and healthcare facilities require you to have a medical assistant certification to work there.
 To become certified, you must pass a certification exam given by the AAMA, AMT, or NHA.